-Function Pin Notes Specifications DC ground 1 o V DC DC output 2 Can be used to power auxiliary equipment.
+Function Pin Notes Specifications DC ground 1 0 V DC DC output 2 Can be used to power auxiliary equipment.
 Note: This pin can only be used as power out.
-12 V DC Max load = 25 mA Digital Input or Supervised Input 3 Connect to pin 1 to activate, or leave floating (unconnected) to deactivate.
+12 V DC Max load = 50 mA Configurable (Input or Output) 3-6 Digital input or Supervised input - Connect to pin 1 to activate, or leave floating (unconnected) to deactivate.
 To use supervised input, install end-of-line resistors.
 See connection diagram for information about how to connect the resistors.
-0 to max 30 V DC Digital Output 4 Internally connected to pin 1 (DC ground) when active, and floating (unconnected) when inactive.
+0 to max 30 V DC Digital output - Internally connected to pin 1 (DC ground) when active, and floating (unconnected) when inactive.
 If used with an inductive load, e.g., a relay, connect a diode in parallel with the load, to protect against voltage transients.
 0 to max 30 V DC, open drain, 100 mA